-It is essential that dog owners follow regulations on antiparasitic treatment when entering Norway from abroad.
+Dog owners must ensure that dogs entering Norway from other countries are given antiparasitic treatment according to the regulations.
 Echinococcosis occurs in dogs in southern Europe, and the infection may be introduced to the Norwegian population of intermediate and definitive hosts via untreated, imported dogs or dogs returning with their owners after holidays abroad.